Breathing Exercises and Techniques

 Breathing from the diaphragm:

-This type of breathing is also called abdominal breathing.
+This type of breathing is also called abdominal breathing or “belly” breathing.
 Your abdomen should rise when you breathe in.
 It should lower as you breathe out.
-The diaphragm is the main muscle of breathing.
+Your diaphragm is your main muscle of breathing.
 It is designed to do most of the work of breathing.
 When you have COPD, the diaphragm doesn’t work as well and muscles in the neck, shoulders and back are used.
 These muscles don’t do much to move your air.
 Training your diaphragm to take over more “work of breathing” can help.

 Diaphragmatic breathing is not as easy to do as pursed-lips breathing.
 It is recommended that you get instruction from a respiratory health care professional or physical therapist experienced in teaching it.